AvishkarWadbudhe/Todo-List-Android-App/README.md

 ## Contributions
 Contributions to the Todo List Android app are welcome.
 If you have any suggestions, bug fixes, or additional features to propose, please submit a pull request.
 Make sure to follow the existing code style and guidelines.

 If you encounter any issues or have questions, feel free to open an issue in the repository.
-We appreciate your feedback and contributions to make the app better.
+We appreciate your feedback and contributions to making the app better.

 ## License
 The Todo List Android app is released under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to modify and distribute the app according to the terms of the license.